improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 # Lab Two - Your First React Component

-## `cd` to the second lab
+## Switch to the Lab02 branch

 * In a terminal:

 ```
-cd ../ # presuming still in first lab
-cd lab-02-first-component
+git checkout lab-02
 yarn start
 ```